 Yes, most definitely.
-The British Standard for Fire Alarm systems in commercial premises BS5839 part 1 2017 states that there must be a Zone Plan located adjacent to the Fire Alarm Panel or CIE (Control and Indicating Equipment).
+The British Standard for Fire Alarm systems in commercial premises and for Grade A systems in domestic premises BS5839 part 1 2017 states that there must be a Zone Diagram located adjacent to the Fire Alarm Panel or CIE (Control and Indicating Equipment).
 This is mandatory regardless of how small the building is.

 What is a Zone Plan?

 Clause 3.68.
 A Zone Plan is a diagram showing the layout of the building and the sub-division of it into Fire Alarm Zones according to where the Automatic Fire Detection equipment and Manual Call Points are sited.

 - In the event of a fire, it helps to identify quickly where the fire is and evacuate the building as efficiently as possible.